 Alcohol vinegar, with a neutral profile and high efficiency as a preservative;

-Balsamic vinegars, with concentrated sugars and greater density;
+Balsamic vinegars, with concentrated sugars and higher density;

 Flavored vinegars, which expand culinary possibilities.